The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Key takeaways: the 5 pillars of laser tattoo removal

-Selective absorption is the scientific foundation of treatment: each pigment reacts to a specific wavelength.
-Laser choice follows directly from this.
+- Selective absorption is the scientific foundation of the treatment: each pigment reacts to a specific wavelength.
+The choice of laser follows directly from that.

-Pigment fragmentation produces nanoparticles that can be eliminated through macrophage phagocytosis and lymphatic drainage—a biological process that takes several weeks.
+- Pigment fragmentation produces nanoparticles that can be cleared by macrophage phagocytosis and lymphatic drainage, a biological process that takes several weeks.

-Personalized medical adjustment matters more than any standardized protocol: phototype, location, ink composition, and individual biological response guide every decision.
+- Personalised adaptation comes before any standardised protocol: phototype, location, ink composition and individual biological response guide every decision.

-Respecting intervals between sessions determines both treatment safety and cumulative effectiveness.
+- Respecting the interval between sessions conditions both the safety of the treatment and its cumulative effectiveness.

-Picosecond lasers represent the current state of the art, but their superiority only matters if the practitioner’s clinical expertise allows their full potential to be used properly.
+- Picosecond lasers represent the current state of the art, but their advantage only counts if the skin therapist has the expertise to use their full potential.

 FAQ

-Why do results vary so much from one patient to another?
+Why do results vary so much from one customer to another?

 The variability in results is explained by the combination of multiple factors: pigment type, depth, density, location, phototype, and biological response.
 The immune system plays a central role in pigment elimination, introducing a natural degree of variability.